*This Item is Made to Order – Delivery expect before May 2024 on first order, first ship basis*

 The Swarm Saver** is an insect vacuum attachment system designed to collect difficult swarms, (catch what you can in the Bee Chamber, vacuum the stragglers) or be used directly as an insect collection vacuum (ie a Bee Vacuum).

-The system comprises of 3 transparent and easy to sterilize buckets with custom components designed for the collection of Honeybees, but has also been used on Wasps and Bumblebees.
+The system comprises of 2 transparent and easy to sterilize buckets with custom components designed for the collection of Honeybees, but has also been used successfully on Wasps and Bumblebees.

-The vacuum related components have 5 hose grips to hold the hose, no need to drag the hose loose.
+The vacuum related components have hose grips to hold the hose when not in use.

-The Vacuum bucket has a 2 metre long transparent, braided, smooth bore hose for the insect collection.
+The Vacuum bucket has a 3 metre long transparent, braided, foodgrade PVC smooth bore hose for the insect collection.

 The hose is easy to clean (you can see the dirt) and avoids bees “bumping” off typical ridged hoses.